-A reusable paper towel is a fabric, non-paper, and multiple-use product we can use for clean-up purposes when we need to handle spills or crumbs.
+A reusable paper towel alternative to single-use paper products is a fabric, non-paper, and multiple-use product we can use for clean-up purposes when we need to handle spills or crumbs.
 Unpaper towels, washcloths, dish towels, washcloths, and rags are other names for these long-lasting towels.

 They are slightly spongy when wet but feel just like paper when dry.
 Brands make these reusable versions from bamboo, cotton, cellulose (wood pulp), or other more sustainable materials than paper substitutes.

 Compared to regular paper towels, we can benefit from using reusable towels several times once washed and dried.
 In addition, they are highly resilient, biodegradable, recyclable, and compostable.

 If you’re not washing individual sheets by hand, many of them are machine-washable and dishwasher-safe.
 Simply pop them in the top rack section of your dish rack, and they’ll come out like new.
 Afterward, you can leave them for air drying.
 They can dry flat on a rack or air dry on a holder.

 Reusable papers come in different forms, each with slightly different qualities.
 Also, they often come in attractive and eye-catching designs to suit your or your kitchen's style.
 Below are the types of reusable papers.

 Bamboo reusable paper towels are tree-free, biodegradable, compostable, and sustainable.
 The bamboo plant is a sustainable paper source that many of the most eco-friendly paper producers have switched to.
 Also, bamboo has proven itself to be a much more efficient and environmentally friendly alternative to traditional wood products.